Asthma Treatment

 Asthma Treatment for Exercise Induced Asthma

-For treatment, exercise induced asthma (EIA) patients are given two puffs from an Albuterol inhaler 10-15 minutes before exercising to prevent difficulty breathing.
-We advise our patients who have EIA to warm-up before running fast and to cool-down after finishing exercising.
+For treatment, exercise induced asthma (EIA) patients are given two puffs from an Albuterol inhaler 15-20 minutes before exercising to prevent difficulty breathing.
 Certain patients require more than one type of asthma treatment medication to control the EIA from occurring.